catenax-eV/cx-odrl-profile/profile.md

 # Catena-X ODRL Profile
 This is the Catena-X ODRL Profile.

 The machine readable details can be found in the `*.ttl` file.
-The content below is generated out of those files.

 ## Legally binding term definitions
-**The participants are free to use the following term definitions.
-But whenever they are used, the Participants do accept their below described legal meaning with their Membership in the Catena-X Dataspace and the acceptance of the individual Usecase Frameworks.**
+**The Participants are free to use the following definitions.
+Whenever the definitions are used, the Participants do accept their defined legal meaning with their Membership in the Catena-X Dataspace and the acceptance of the Usecase Frameworks.**

 # LeftOperand
 ## FrameworkAgreement